 The most recent entry in the Assassin’s Creed franchise sees you exploring 9th century Britain from the perspective of Eivor, a Viking raider in search of a new home for his/her people.

-Eivor’s quest eventually leads them to become entangled in the Templars and Brotherhood’s ongoing battle, with the option to impact what shape it takes throughout the story.
+Eivor’s journey eventually leads them to become entangled in the Templars and Brotherhood’s ongoing conflict, with the choice to influence what form it takes throughout the narrative.

 Although Assassin’s Creed Valhalla is mainly structured around completing story missions and sidequests throughout the open world, you can always run off and do some unscripted exploring.